Two Weeks Of Vanlife In Gran Canaria

 Not all sunrises had to be a 1+ hour hike.
 I've encountered gorgeous views just within a few minutes walk to the right from Corral de Los Juncos campsite.

 Corral de Los Juncos is an excellent base to explore the mountain area of the island, many trails can be started from there in various directions.
 Workwise, mobile coverage is very good there.
 Due to the Covid times, the quantity of allowed campers was way lower than in normal times which allowed us to enjoy the area in relative tranquility.
-It's also one of the coldest places in the island, we got to experience that during one foggy and windy morning.
+It's also one of the coldest places in the island, we got to experience that during one foggy and windy morning (in the end of June).
+To be able to stay in the campsite it is required to request permission from Cabildo de Gran Canaria where you can also request permission for staying in other campsites in the natural park territory.

 A beautiful but crowded sunset spot is one of the so called "Ventana del Nublo", an arch in the rock through which we can see the famous rock and also Teide volcano in the horizon.